agentifyanchor/blog/content/posts/2025-01-20-building-a-free-bot-based-message-extension-for-microsoft-teams-without-microsoft-365-copilot-leveraging-ollama-with-llama32.md

 #### 1.1 check model pulling

-So after a while, we can check our service by running the curl command:
+After a while, we can check our service by running the curl command:

 ```sh
 curl -X GET http://localhost:11434/v1/models